 Important Information for anyone with a conviction out of Midland County!

-Exciting developments from the Texas Court of Criminal Appeals (CCA).
+If you had a Midland County conviction over the past 20 years there are exciting developments from the Texas Court of Criminal Appeals (CCA).

 On September 22, 2021 the CCA reversed the conviction of death row inmate Clinton Young on his habeas application.